GabbyVByers/Violet/README.md

 ***
 # Installation

-Violet requires that your build system acknowledge include paths that begin inside `Violet/Libraries/include`, and that your build system’s linker is aware of static libraries located within `Violet/Libraries/lib`.
+Violet requires that your build system acknowledge include paths that begin inside `Violet/Libraries/include`, and that your build systemâ€™s linker is aware of static libraries located within `Violet/Libraries/lib`.
 Visual Studio can be configured to do so by following the procedure provided below.

 ### Adding Violet to a Visual Studio 2022/2026 Project
  - Ensure you are compiling with C++20.